MessageSquare0x

 The Hidden Multiplier: Turnover Contagion

-Research published in the Academy of Management Journal shows that one employee's departure increases the likelihood of their close colleagues leaving within the next 12 months.
-This contagion effect means that your turnover rate understates the real damage — each departure seeds the next.
+Research published in the Academy of Management Journal shows that coworkers' job search behaviors and job embeddedness influence voluntary turnover.
+This contagion effect means that your turnover rate can understate the real damage — each departure may seed the next: Academy of Management Journal.

 The organizations that track only the headline number miss this cascading effect entirely.